Top Tips For Neck Building – No More Pencil Neck!

 The good news is that overtime building solid muscle on your frame will lead to a big, thick neck.
 Have you ever seen someone with a muscular upper body and a pencil neck?
 Probably not.
 Most bodybuilders have a neck that is large in size from all the tension of lifting and if you keep your training consistent, maintain correct form and focus on the correct muscles you will enjoy the same developmental muscle gains too.

-Best Neck Building Exercises was Written by Mate Radocaj
+Written by Mate Radocaj

 Connect with Mate Radocaj